grafana/metrictank/docs/installation.md

 We aim to keep master stable so that's your best bet.

-Supported distributions: Ubuntu 14.04, Ubuntu 16.04, Debian Wheezy, Debian Jessie, Centos 6, Centos 7.
+Supported distributions:

+* Ubuntu 14.04, 16.04
+* Debian Wheezy, Jessie
+* Centos 6, 7

 ### chef cookbook